fenago/katacoda-scenarios/azure-functions/azure-functions-docker/steps/1/text.md

 In this scenario, you learn how to deploy your functions to Azure as a custom Docker image.
 This pattern is useful when you need to customize the built-in container image.
 You may want to use a custom image when your functions need a specific language version or require a specific dependency or configuration that isn't provided within the built-in image.

 This scenario walks you through how to use Azure Functions Core Tools to create a function in a custom Linux image.
 You publish this image to a function app in Azure, which was created using the Azure CLI.
-Later, you update your function to connect to Azure Queue storage.
-You also enable.

 In this scenario, you learn how to: